 |collecting duct||cortex + medulla||ADH-dependent transport of water aldosterone-dependent resorption of sodium|

 The cubic epithelial cells are well interlocked and have a distinct basal labyrinth as well as a high brush border.
 The basolateral Na-K-ATPase is the driving force for reabsorption of amino acids, sodium, and glucose.
 Water osmotically passes through the zonulae occludentes (tight junctions) of the epithelium.

 The cells of the intermediate tubule are rather flat, the lumen of the tubule is the smallest here (12 – 15 µm).
 The nucleuses often curve into the lumen, and the cytoplasm is thicker than the cytoplasm inside the blood capillaries.
 In the descending part of the loop of Henle, the epithelium is permeable to water while in the ascending part, it is impermeable.
 This way, it contributes to the concentration of the final urine.

 The distal tubule

-The epithelium has a cubic form with round nucleus again and has a distinct basal labyrinth as well as single microvilli inside the tubule lumen.
+The epithelium has a cubic form with a round nucleus again and has a distinct basal labyrinth as well as single microvilli inside the tubule lumen.
 The tight junctions are particularly distinct here and the epithelium is absolutely impermeable to water.

 The Collecting Duct – Fine Adjustment of the Final Urine

 The collecting duct does not relate to nephron either biologically or functionally.
 A collecting duct receives influx from about 11 nephrons in the cortex.
-From here, it proceeds through the outer and inner medullary collecting ducts along the medullary rays to the renal medulla and papilla.
+From here, it proceeds through the outer and inner medullary collecting ducts along with the medullary rays to the renal medulla and papilla.

 On their way, collecting ducts repeatedly merge and the lumen widens up to 200 µm.
 The epithelium changes from a cubic to a prismatic shape.
 It has a rarely distinct basal labyrinth.
 Two types of cells can be found: